Champii/Steel/README.md

 To do so, it transpile first to TypeScript, and let it transpile to Javascript.
 This allow to use the power of a well typed and designed language while smoothing its syntax.

-It alse tries not to fall into the same 'over-simplification' Livescript does, and avoid to implement features complexifying the read and understanding of the code.
+It alse tries not to fall into the same 'over-simplification' Livescript does, and avoid to implement features complexifying the reading and understanding of the code.

 At term, this language aim to be more functional, and might borrow some concepts from language like Haskell or Ocaml (custom operator?, immutability?, infinite lists?, ...).